traefik/traefik/docs/content/user-guides/cert-manager.md

         - name: domain-service
           port: 80
       tls:
-        secretName: domain-tls    # <=== Use the name defined in Certificate resource
+        secretName: domain-tls    # <=== Use the name defined in Certificate resource.
     ```

-### with an HTTPRoute
+### With an HTTPRoute

-In order to use this certificate with an HTTPRoute, the [Kubernetes Gateway](../../routing/providers/kubernetes-gateway) provider, this provider needs to be enabled.
+To use this certificate with an HTTPRoute, the [Kubernetes Gateway](../../routing/providers/kubernetes-gateway) provider has to be enabled.

 !!! info Traefik Helm Chart